Taking Rate in Horse and Carriage OperationsOctober 2, 2014

 Coverage and Pricing in the Ever-Changing World of Carriage Operators Liability Insurance

-If you are a carriage operator, chances are you have multiple liability exposures that can be most effectively covered through a Commercial General Liability Policy (CGL).
+If you are a carriage operator that is taking rate, chances are you have multiple liability exposures that can be most effectively covered through a Commercial General Liability Policy (CGL).
 Insurance professionals encounter a vast array of insureds and operations when insuring this risk, from the owner-operator with one vis-à-vis doing the occasional wedding to the commercial hack service in large metropolitan areas employing a small army of drivers who pick riders up at curbside for a tour of the city’s historic downtown district.
 While the loss exposures vary between insureds, the need for liability insurance remains constant.

 Carriage Liability Insurance